Semrush Pricing (2026) — Which Plan is Best for You?

 • Measure the effectiveness of your content over time

-So while you can use the ‘Pro’ plan to generate keyword ideas (mostly through keyword research), the ‘Guru’ plan gives you considerably more options on this front — and lets you manage the process of content creation better.
+While you can use the Starter plan to generate keyword ideas (mostly through keyword research), the Pro+ plan gives you considerably more options on this front — and lets you manage the process of content creation better.

-Carrying out topic research in Semrush using its ‘content marketing platform.’
-This feature becomes available on the ‘Guru’ plan or higher.
+Carrying out topic research in Semrush using its content marketing platform.

-Another key difference between this plan and ‘Pro’ is that it unlocks access to historical data.
+Another key difference between this plan and Starter is that it unlocks access to historical data.

-This lets you, as Semrush puts it, ‘go back in time’ and gain insights into your or your competitors websites’ performance with metrics gathered since 2012.
+This lets you, as Semrush puts it, “go back in time” and gain insights into your site’s or your competitors sites’ performance (based on metrics gathered since 2012).

 Semrush's Google Looker Studio integration.